digitalocean/api-v2/README.md

             <td>A unique identifier for each Droplet action event.
 This is used to reference a specific action that was requested.</td>
         </tr>
         <tr>
-            <td>progress</td>
+            <td>status</td>
             <td>String</td>
-            <td>The current progress of the action.
+            <td>The current status of the action.
 The value of this attribute will be "in-progress", "completed", or "errored".</td>
         </tr>
         <tr>
             <td>type</td>